 Would you like to become a School Role Model?

-At Stonewall we know the importance of visible role models, especially for young lesbian, gay, bisexual and trans people who do not feel that they are represented in everyday life.
+At Stonewall we know the importance of visible role models, especially for young lesbian, gay, bi and trans people who do not feel that they are represented in everyday life.
 This is why we work with people from different backgrounds, with different jobs and life experiences who give up their time to visit schools to talk about their experiences of growing up as an LGBT person.

 By visiting a school and sharing your experience, you will be making a difference to the lives of the students and pupils by giving any LGBT young person in the room someone they can relate to, who can inspire them, and who can give them to confidence to be themselves.
 And for all the other young people, it’s a chance to ask questions and learn about a life experience they may never have encountered.